 If in doubt, take the placement test(s) and/or diagnostic(s).
 Your placement results and/or recommendations will help determine the recommended starting point for your coursework in these subjects based on your knowledge in those areas.
-UAR Academic Advisors (Academic Advising Directors and Academic Advisors for Student-Athletes) can also give you further guidance on choosing courses and assistance in understanding the placement recommendation.
-You will begin the advising conversation with your UAR Academic Advisor via email, phone, on online chat beginning in August.
+Academic Advisors (Academic Advising Directors and Academic Advisors for Student-Athletes) can also give you further guidance on choosing courses and assistance in understanding the placement recommendation.
+You will begin the advising conversation with your Academic Advisor via email, phone, on online chat beginning in August.

 Chemistry Placement Test

-Two different general chemistry sequences are offered: the two-quarter set of courses, Chem 31A/B (Autumn/Winter), and the one-quarter course, Chem 31X (Autumn only).
+Two different general chemistry sequences are offered: Chem 31A/B, the two-quarter set of courses (Autumn and Winter), and Chem 31M, the one-quarter course (Autumn only).
 Both sequences fulfill the general chemistry requirement at Stanford and arrive at the same endpoint so that students will be prepared to enroll in Chem 33, the first quarter of organic chemistry.
-All students who are interested in taking Chem 31X and who do not have a score of 5 on the AP Chemistry Exam must take the Chemistry Placement Test online in August.
-Students who receive a passing score on the placement exam will be notified with a permission code to register for 31X.
-Students who do not pass cannot register for 31X.
+All students who are interested in taking the one-quarter course and who do not have a score of 4 or 5 on the AP Chemistry Exam must take the Chemistry Placement Test online this summer.

 Math Placement Diagnostic